Industry, production fell by 3.2% in March - Breaking Latest News

-March sees the third consecutive decline in industrial productionwith a decrease of 0.6% in the seasonally adjusted index compared to February, according to Istat data.
+March sees the third consecutive decline in industrial production, with a 0.6% reduction in the seasonally adjusted index compared to February, according to Istat data.
 Compared to the previous year there is a decrease of 3.2% and also the first quarter shows a slight decrease, of 0.1%, compared to the previous three months.

 There were 23 calendar working days as in March 2022.
 Only capital goods grew compared to March 2022 (+3.9%); on the other hand, consumer goods (-4.7%), intermediate goods (-6%) and, as mentioned, energy to a more marked extent (-11.2%) decreased.